 A greater understanding of trauma can also help clinicians avoid compassion fatigue and burnout, says Rittenberg, who leads trainings within her healthcare system for other providers who want to learn about the approach.
 “It can be very hard to sit with stories of suffering, and as physicians, that’s what we do,” she says.
 “Having an understanding of the way that our patients’ stories might impact us and developing ways of coping with that, all of that is part of trauma-informed care.”

 At this point, trauma-informed healthcare is still an informal, self-appointed designation; clinicians decide exactly how to implement its principles into patient care.
 But its imprint is becoming more visible across the healthcare system.
 Starting in 2016, the National Association for Behavioral Health teamed up with Kaiser Permanente to create resources for advancing organizational change in primary care settings.
-These supports include addressing topics like trauma screening, educating staff, dealing with burnout and compassion fatigue, as well as enlisting supervisors in the effort.
+These supports include addressing topics like trauma screening, educating staff, and dealing with burnout and compassion fatigue.
 At the state level, the California Department of Healthcare Services is spending $60 million this year to train providers to screen for trauma in primary care.

 Johnson expects the movement to continue spreading and becoming more established in accordance with growing awareness of how common trauma is and how much it can affect health.
 “The fact that we know there is a high prevalence of trauma and [that it has a] significant impact on health across the life trajectory is just information you can’t unlearn,” she says.